shashikantb/localpulse/README.md

 ### Login works, but I'm immediately logged out.
 Features like "Add Family" or "SOS" are missing.

 This is the classic symptom of a misconfigured reverse proxy.
 The browser is not sending the login cookie back to the app because Next.js doesn't know it's running on HTTPS.

-**Solution 1: The NGINX Fix (Highly Recommended)**
+The application code is now built to automatically detect the proxy settings, so the problem is almost certainly in your NGINX configuration.

+**The Solution:**
-- **Verify NGINX Config**: This is the best and most secure solution.
-Ensure the line `proxy_set_header X-Forwarded-Proto https;` is present in your NGINX configuration file for this site.
-Reload NGINX after making the change.
+1.  **Verify NGINX Config**: This is the best and most secure solution.
+Ensure the line `proxy_set_header X-Forwarded-Proto https;` is present in your NGINX configuration file for your site (`/etc/nginx/sites-available/localpulse.in` or similar).

-**Solution 2: The Application Fallback (Currently Active)**
-- The application has been configured via `ecosystem.config.js` to use cookies that work even if NGINX isn't sending the `X-Forwarded-Proto` header.
-This was done to get your application working immediately.
-While this fixes the functionality, it is technically less secure than Solution 1.
-It is recommended to implement the NGINX fix for a fully secure setup.
-- **PM2 Restarts**: If you make changes to your `.env.local` file, you must reload `pm2` with the `--update-env` flag for it to see the new variables: `pm2 reload localpulse-app --update-env`.
+2.  **Reload NGINX**: After making any changes to the NGINX config file, you must reload the service for the changes to take effect: `sudo systemctl reload nginx`.
+3.  **Clear Browser Cache**: As a final step, clear your browser's cache and cookies for `localpulse.in` to ensure you are getting a fresh session.